Renovation

 4) Think like a tourist

-There are a growing number of extended-stay options that are based on a hospitality model, and you can pick the one that best fits your budget.
+There are a growing number of extended-stay options based on a hospitality model, so you can pick the one that best fits your budget.
 You may even be able to negotiate a lower rate, especially during the off-season.

 AKA has extended-stay properties in four Manhattan neighborhoods—Central Park, Times Square, Sutton Place, and Nomad.
-It offers a hotel-like experience, with free wifi, housekeeping, coffee and tea service, and access to gyms, lounges, a screening room, and business center.
+It offers a hotel-like experience, with free wifi, housekeeping, coffee and tea service, and access to gyms, lounges, a screening room, and a business center.
 Rooms range from studios to penthouse suites, all with gourmet kitchens.
+Prices are available when you select your dates and reserve online.
+For example, nightly rates for the month of March 2006 range from $290 for accessible rooms with a queen bed to $490 for the "Empire State Room" with a terrace.

-Anyplace has furnished studios and one bedrooms in Manhattan (Chelsea, FiDi, Murray Hill, the Theater District, and Columbus Circle) with fully equipped workplaces (complete with monitor and wireless keyboard and mouse for your laptop) and the buildings have co-working spaces, so you don't miss a beat while you decamp if you work from home full- or part-time.
+Anyplace has furnished studios and one bedrooms in Manhattan (Chelsea, FiDi, Murray Hill, the Theater District, and Columbus Circle) with fully equipped workplaces (complete with monitor, wireless keyboard, and mouse for your laptop) and the buildings have co-working spaces, so you don't miss a beat while you decamp if you work from home full- or part-time.
 Other amenities include in-unit laundry and access to fitness centers, pools, and rooftop decks.
-Rates start at $3,870 per month with a minimum 30-day stay.
+Rates start at around $5,796 per month with a minimum 30-day stay.

-On the high end, onefinestay has monthly stays available at 32 luxury properties in NYC, ranging from $267 a night for a one-bedroom apartment at Columbus Terrace to $3,200 for a six-bedroom townhouse in the West Village.
+On the high end, onefinestay has monthly stays available at 16 luxury properties in NYC, ranging from $500 a night for a one-bedroom apartment at Stuyvesant Square to $3,000 for a five-bedroom townhouse on the Upper West Side.
 The bookings come with onefinestay’s concierge service and guest support.
 Guests can add additional services like housekeeping, private chefs, and in-home spa treatments as well as extend their stays and rent the home per day after the initial 30-night booking.

 Caption